Skip to content Skip to main navigation Report an accessibility issue

 Frequently Asked Questions

-The Air Force Reserve Officer Training Corps (AFROTC) produces leaders for the Air Force.
-It is an educational program that gives men and women the opportunity to become Air Force officers while completing their degrees.
-Cadets receive military training while going to college.
-The program lasts three to four years.
-Any student with more than three years remaining may be eligible for ROTC.
+The Air Force Reserve Officer Training Corps (AFROTC) is an educational program that develops future leaders for the Air Force.
+It offers men and women the opportunity to become Air Force officers while completing their college degrees.
+Cadets receive military training while attending university, and the program typically lasts three to four years.
+Any student with more than three years remaining in their degree program may be eligible for ROTC.

-As a freshman cadet, you take a 1-hour class each week to learn basic Air Force knowledge.
-As a sophomore, you take a 1-hour class on air power history.
+As a freshman cadet, you will take a 1-hour class each week to learn basic Air Force knowledge.
+As a sophomore, you will take a 1-hour class on the history of air power.
 There is no commitment for the first two years unless you are on scholarship.
-The academic courses, along with the weekly Leadership Laboratory, make up the curriculum.
+The academic courses, along with the weekly Leadership Laboratory, make up the ROTC curriculum.

-Aerospace Studies (AFAS) 101 and 201 are open for freshmen and sophomores whether they are cadets or not.
-You register for AFAS classes just like any other course.
-Noncadets are not required to attend the Leadership Laboratory portion.
+Aerospace Studies (AFAS) 101 and 201 are available to all freshmen and sophomores, whether or not they are cadets.
+You can register for these courses just like any other class.
+Non-cadets are not required to participate in the Leadership Laboratory portion of the program.
 All aerospace studies classes are held in Hoskins Library.
-There is no service commitment for students who take our classes with no intention of becoming an Air Force or Space Force officer.
+There is no service commitment for students taking these courses who do not intend to pursue a commission in the Air Force or Space Force.

-You incur a commitment once you begin your junior year or activate a scholarship.
-This is called “contracting.”
-Upon graduation, you will be commissioned as a second lieutenant on active duty Air Force or Space Force.
-Your commitment is four years, whether you are on scholarship or not.
-Pilots, navigators, doctors, and lawyers have an extended commitment.
-Pilots serve a minimum of ten years, while combat systems officers, remotely piloted aircraft officers, and air battle managers serve a six-year commitment.
-Doctors and lawyers serve the equivalent to their years of education in their field.
+You will incur a commitment once you begin your junior year or activate a scholarship.
+This process is known as “contracting.”
+Upon graduation, you will be commissioned as a second lieutenant in the active duty Air Force or Space Force, with a commitment of four years, regardless of whether you are on scholarship.
+However, certain career fields require an extended commitment.
+Pilots serve a minimum of ten years, while combat systems officers, remotely piloted aircraft officers, and air battle managers have a six-year commitment.
+Doctors and lawyers are required to serve the equivalent of the number of years they spent in education for their respective fields.

 No—not in college.
 Depending on Active Duty assignments and locations, you may be placed in a dorm similar to a barracks.
 While rare, in more austere environments it is plausible.

 Yes.
-There is no commitment to the Air Force until cadets contract, usually after Field Training, or receive a scholarship.
-The classes during this time provide general information about the Air Force.
-It is a time to decide without commitment if ROTC and the Air Force are for you.
-The current commissioning source for the new United States Space Force, is AFROTC.
-Pending job selection, you can also join the USSF.
+There is no commitment to the Air Force until cadets “contract,” which typically happens after Field Training or once they receive a scholarship.
+During this time, the classes offer general information about the Air Force and allow you to explore whether ROTC and the Air Force are the right fit for you, without obligation.
+AFROTC is also the current commissioning source for the new United States Space Force, so depending on your job selection, you could join the USSF.

-However, If you enter the program with a four-year scholarship, you can quit after the first year with no obligation.
-If you are awarded a three-year scholarship coming into the program, you aren’t committed until you accept the scholarship.
-If you don’t accept the scholarship, there is no commitment until a contract is signed.
+If you enter the program with a four-year scholarship, you can choose to leave after the first year without any obligation.
+If you receive a three-year scholarship, there is no commitment until you accept it.
+If you choose not to accept the scholarship, there is no commitment until you sign a contract.

 Yes.
 Hair must be kept in accordance with Air Force guidelines, AFI36-2903 concerning grooming standards when in uniform.